 This popular style for dancing at weddings, clubs and party has its roots in Punjab.
 The training will involve learning modern and traditional moves to the popular funky modern punjabi tunes.
 This workshops are great way to keep fit, improve dance skills and are suitable for mixed group

 Kathak is a classical dance style of northern India.
 Kathak derives its name from the word Katha, which means the art of story-telling.
 The Kathak dancer was originally a story-teller, conveying the ancient stories and legends of Hindu mythology in the temples.
 With the coming of the Moghul emperors and the influence of Islamic culture, the content and presentation of Kathak dance changed and developed, being introduced as a form of entertainment in the courts and evolving into a pure dance form.
 Kathak is characterised by fast spins, by finely detailed movements and by intricate footwork, which is enhanced by the sound of ankle bells.
-Passages of dramatic interpretation based on themes from Persian and Urdu poetry exist alongside the dances of Hindu mythology.
+Our Kathak workshops takes a modern approach to classical Indian dance, combining storytelling with classical Indian dance, structure and fun.
+Traditional ankle bells enhance rhythmic play and expressiveness.
+Storytelling fires your child’s imagination in this supportive and enjoyable learning environment.

 A stick dance from Gujarat danced by men and women, using circular movements and accentuated by rhythmic beatings of the sticks.
 The workshop teaches the basic moves to more latest styles popular at the festival of ‘Navratri’.
 The workshop can also be designed for a performance piece.